State Justice Institute.

 a.
 General Requirements.
 To obtain financial information concerning the use of funds, the Institute requires that grantees/subgrantees submit timely reports for review.

 b.
 Due Dates and Contents.
 A Financial Status Report is required from all grantees, other than scholarship recipients, for each active quarter on a calendar-quarter basis.
 This report is due within 30 days after the close of the calendar quarter.
 It is designed to provide financial information relating to Institute funds, State and local matching shares, project income, and any other sources of funds for the project, as well as information on obligations and outlays.
-A copy of the Financial Status Report, along with instructions for its preparation, are provided on the SJI Web site.
-If a grantee requests substantial payments for a project prior to the completion of a given quarter, the Institute may request a brief summary of the amount requested, by object class, to support the Request for Advance or Reimbursement.
+A copy of the Financial Status Report, along with instructions for its preparation, is included in each official Institute Award package.
+If a grantee requests substantial payments for a project prior to the completion of a given quarter, the Institute may request Start Printed Page 63278a brief summary of the amount requested, by object class, to support the Request for Advance or Reimbursement.

 Failure of the grantee to submit required financial and progress reports may result in suspension or termination of grant payments.